wenkokke/Breadbox/README.md

     python cli/main.py

-I hope to make a web interface in the future, but I don't have a server where I can run a several gigabyte consuming process right now.
+I should really fix the mess that the game interface is in the future... but I think I'll do that when I have a server to run it on.

 ---